 Here are the CDC’s recommendations for effectively and safely putting on, wearing, and taking off your face covering.

 - Wash your hands before you place the mask on and after you remove it.

 - Cover your nose and mouth; secure it under your chin.

 - Make sure it fits snugly to prevent releasing droplets.

 - Wash face covering after each use.

-What should I do if I am unvaccinated and can’t wear a face covering for medical reasons?
+What should I do if I can’t wear a face covering for medical reasons?